Wings (Pike novel)

-Plot summary
+Plot

 Laurel Sewell is a 15-year-old girl who has lived her whole life on her family's land near Orick, California.
-Her adoptive parents buy a bookstore in Crescent City, California and move the family there, deciding to enroll Laurel in Del Norte High School—up to this point, she has been Homeschooling/homeschooled.
+Her adoptive parents buy a bookstore in Crescent City, California and move the family there, deciding to enroll Laurel in Del Norte High School—up to this point, she has been homeschooled.
 At high school, Laurel finds she struggles to concentrate with the harsh lighting and confining classrooms but quickly befriends David, a handsome boy in her year, and Chelsea, a friendly girl with a crush on David who is fascinated by Laurel's strictly-vegan diet.
 As Laurel and David grow closer, she tells him that she wasn't adopted by normal means; she was left in a basket on her parents' doorstep when she was 3, with no memories except her name.

 A few months into the year, Laurel gets a large pimple on her back, which is unusual as she never gets pimples.
 She attempts to use an herbal salve of her mother's to treat it, but the zit only grows larger, until one day she wakes up with an enormous blue flower growing out of the small of her back.
 Hesitant to tell her parents, Laurel confides in David, who is surprised but also remarks that the blossom resembles a pair of wings.
 Using David's microscope, they confirm that the blossom is a plant.

 Meanwhile, Laurel's parents are visited by Jeremiah Barnes, who is interested in buying their small plot of land near Orick, which they are selling to pay for the bookstore.
 Barnes is particularly interested if Laurel's parents have ever had trespassers on the property.
 Laurel and her parents travel to visit their old house on the property and Laurel meets a young man called Tamani.
 She finds him intriguing and handsome but is wary of how unsurprised he is by the flower on her back.
 He offers answers, however, and explains that she—like him—is a faerie; a highly-evolved, sentient plant.